MultiSafepay/docs/content/integrations/woocommerce.md

 For pay later orders, after shipment, you must change the order status from **Completed** to **Shipped**.
 This prevents the order expiring and triggers invoicing.

-If you change the order status to **Shipped** in your backend, the updated status is passed to your MultiSafepay dashboard automatically.
+If you change the <<glossary:order status>> to **Shipped** in your backend, the updated status is passed to your MultiSafepay dashboard automatically.

 ## Surcharges